gengojs/core/README.md

 * Back-ends
 	* `this.backend = [your back-end plugin instance]`
-		* Returns class class instance
+		* Returns class instance
 * Header
 	* `this.header = [...]`
-		* Returns class class instance
+		* Returns class instance
 * Router
 	* `this.router = [...]`
-		* Returns class class instance
+		* Returns class instance
 * Localize
 	* `this.localize = [...]`
-		* Returns class class instance
+		* Returns class instance
 * ~~Handler~~ (Deprecated: Handler is now part of API)
 * API
 	* `this.api = [...]`